syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 {% endhighlight %}
 {% endtabs %}

+N>
+The `Tapped` event is triggered first, followed by 'selection-changed' event will be performed.

 ## ViewChanged

 The `ViewChanged` event is used to notify when the current view of scheduler is changed, that is when the view is swiped to previous or next view, and when the scheduler view is switched to another scheduler view.